TableCheck-Labs/software-engineering-career-ladder/README.md

 - Knowing the “why” and “what” of building solutions, tight collaboration with product team.
 - Building the most correct solution given any set of business constraints.
-- Understanding of customer problems.
+- Deep understanding of customers and their problems.
 - Business knowledge and understanding of the F&B industry.
-- Alignment with TC Mission and IHIBON values.
+- Alignment with TC Mission and the company values.

 ### Charisma — Communication & Leadership :handshake:

-- Organization, project management.
+- Empathetic communication: knowing how to speak the language of your audience and expressing information in the most digestable way possible.
+- Clarity of expression of information.
+- Organization of information, documentation.
 - Receiving and giving feedback.
 - Collaboration.
-- Clarity of expression of information.
 - Mentorship.
 - Culture, team-building.